Freewire becomes Boost charging partner to Philipps 66

 That is also one of the reasons why Phillips 66 wants to work with Freewire.
 “We like battery-enabled chargers for many reasons,” said Lou Burke, Manager of Branded Sales at Phillips 66.
 “These types of chargers require minimal electrical infrastructure investment, significantly reducing permitting and time to value.”
-He added they would further reduce operational costs by charging up the battery when power is cheaper but still providing capacity to give customers a rapid charge.
+He added that they would further reduce operational costs by charging up the battery when power is cheaper but still providing capacity to give customers a rapid charge.

 Freewire recently launched its global headquarters in Newark, California.
-The facility includes manufacturing and R&D capacity and was at the centre of the latest funding round this spring.
+The facility included manufacturing and R&D capacity and was at the centre of the latest funding round this spring.
 The company raised $125 million from new and recurring investors such as Black Rock and BP Ventures.

 The latter is among Freewire’s early supporters.
 BP’s charging venture BP Pulse will exclusively operate FreeWire’s Boost Charger in the UK.

 Phillips 66 is also no stranger to Europe and is known under its Jet brand.
-As reported, Jet plans to build up to 250 hydrogen refuelling stations in Germany, Austria and Denmark by 2026 together with H2 Energy Europe.
+As reported, Jet plans to build up to 250 hydrogen refuelling stations in Germany, Austria and Denmark by 2026, together with H2 Energy Europe.
 Whether they will also deploy battery-based HPCs in Europe is open at this stage.

 The partnership between BP-backed Freewire and pit stop company Phillips 66 is going ahead.
 The partners announced installing the first ultra-rapid chargers at a Houston fuel station.
 Located near the Philipps 66 headquarters, the company considers this its flagship rest stop and the start of a wider EV infrastructure roll-out.